-Results for Fiscal Year 2017 reflect a loss before capital contribution and grants of \$136.4 million compared to \$193.9 million for 2016.
-This loss in 2017 is less than that of 2016 due to an increase in sales tax revenues, a reduction in other non-operating expenses and debt service costs, and an increase of other federal grant receipts.
+Results for Fiscal Year 2018 reflect a loss before capital contribution and grants of \$153.8 million compared to \$136.4 million for 2017.
+This loss in 2018 is greater than that of 2017 due to an increase in operating expenses and HOV lane costs.

 Net operating subsidy measures the amount of sales tax dollars required to subsidize the operating costs of our public transit system.
 We calculate "net operating subsidy" in the following manner: operating expenses minus extraordinary items and depreciation minus operating revenues.
-Our goal is for the sales tax revenues to increase by a higher percentage than net operating subsidy.
-In Fiscal Year 2017, net operating subsidy increased as compared to 2016 due to reduced operating revenues because of reduced ridership.
+Our goal is for the Sales Tax revenues to increase by a higher percentage than net operating subsidy.
+In Fiscal Year 2018, net operating subsidy increased as compared to 2017 due to reduced operating revenues because of reduced ridership.